-One thing that comes to mind when you hear muffin is a quick grab-and-go breakfast when you are on the run — which is true for a lot of people; and even more reason why you should make them at home.
+One thing that comes to mind when you hear muffin is a quick grab-and-go breakfast when you are on the run — which is true for a lot of people; and even more, the reason why you should make them at home.

-Bakery-worthy muffins from scratch are fairly simple to make and because they are so versatile, you can “fill” them with any and everything from sweet potatoes to blueberries, bananas and walnuts.
-And because I really have a love for sweet potatoes, I try to find any excuse I can to cook with them as much as possible.
+Bakery-worthy muffins from scratch are fairly simple to make and because they are so versatile, you can “fill” them with any and everything from sweet potatoes to blueberries, bananas, and walnuts.
+And because I really have a love for sweet potatoes, I try to find any excuse I can to bake with them as much as possible.

-A family favorite, my Sweet Potato Muffins are moist, sweet and filled with lots of brown sugar and cinnamon flavors.
-I wanted to create something that would be a quick win and this recipe is a homerun.
+A family favorite, my Sweet Potato Muffins are moist, sweet, and filled with lots of brown sugar and cinnamon flavors.
+Yep, the good stuff!
+I wanted to create something that would be a quick win and this recipe is a home run.
 It is sweet enough for dessert but not too sweet to enjoy for breakfast.

-The two layers combine into an awesome blend of sweet potato, butter, flour and brown sugar.
+The two layers combine into an awesome blend of sweet potato, butter, flour, and brown sugar.
 The first (or bottom) layer gives it a nice buttery bite and is almost like a pie crust but more tender.
-The top (or second) later is all about the sweet potato.
-If you’ve ever had sweet potato pie, this recipe is basically that in the form of a muffin.
+The top (or second) layer is all about the sweet potato.
+If you’ve ever had my sweet potato pie, this recipe is basically that in the form of a muffin.